RestKit/RestKit/Docs/Design/Object Mapping 2.0.md

 # Object Mapping

-This document details the design of object mapping in RestKit.
+This document details the design of object mapping in RestKit as of version 0.9.3

-## Goals
+## Goals / The Object Mapper is Designed to...
+(TODO)
 - Take parsing responsibilities out of the mapper entirely
 - Support arbitrarily complex mapping operations
 - Enable full transparency and insight into the mapping operation